drakkan/sftpgo/docs/full-configuration.md

 - **"httpd"**, the configuration for the HTTP server used to serve REST API and to expose the built-in web interface
   - `bindings`, list of structs.
 Each struct has the following fields:
     - `port`, integer.
 The port used for serving HTTP requests.
 Default: 8080.
     - `address`, string.
 Leave blank to listen on all available network interfaces.
-On *NIX you can specify an absolute path to listen on a Unix-domain socket Default: "127.0.0.1".
+On *NIX you can specify an absolute path to listen on a Unix-domain socket Default: blank.
     - `enable_web_admin`, boolean.
 Set to `false` to disable the built-in web admin for this binding.
 You also need to define `templates_path` and `static_files_path` to use the built-in web admin interface.
 Default `true`.
     - `enable_web_client`, boolean.
 Set to `false` to disable the built-in web client for this binding.
 You also need to define `templates_path` and `static_files_path` to use the built-in web client interface.
 Default `true`.
     - `enable_https`, boolean.
 Set to `true` and provide both a certificate and a key file to enable HTTPS connection for this binding.
 Default `false`.
     - `client_auth_type`, integer.
 Set to `1` to require client certificate authentication in addition to JWT/Web authentication.
 You need to define at least a certificate authority for this to work.
 Default: 0.
     - `tls_cipher_suites`, list of strings.
 List of supported cipher suites for TLS version 1.2.
 If empty, a default list of secure cipher suites is used, with a preference order based on hardware performance.
 Note that TLS 1.3 ciphersuites are not configurable.
 The supported ciphersuites names are defined [here](https://github.com/golang/go/blob/master/src/crypto/tls/cipher_suites.go#L52).
 Any invalid name will be silently ignored.
 The order matters, the ciphers listed first will be the preferred ones.
-Default: empty.
+Default: blank.
     - `proxy_allowed`, list of IP addresses and IP ranges allowed to set `X-Forwarded-For`, `X-Real-IP`, `X-Forwarded-Proto`, `CF-Connecting-IP`, `True-Client-IP` headers.
 Any of the indicated headers, if set on requests from a connection address not in this list, will be silently ignored.
-Default: empty.
+Default: blank.
     - `hide_login_url`, integer.
 If both web admin and web client are enabled each login page will show a link to the other one.
 This setting allows to hide this link.
 0 means that the login links are displayed on both admin and client login page.
 This is the default.
 1 means that the login link to the web client login page is hidden on admin login page.
 2 means that the login link to the web admin login page is hidden on client login page.
 The flags can be combined, for example 3 will disable both login links.
     - `render_openapi`, boolean.
 Set to `false` to disable serving of the OpenAPI schema and renderer.
 Default `true`.
     - `web_client_integrations`, list of struct.
 The SFTPGo web client allows to send the files with the specified extensions to the configured URL using the [postMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
 This way you can integrate your own file viewer or editor.
 Take a look at the commentented example [here](../examples/webclient-integrations/test.html) to understand how to use this feature.
 Each struct has the following fields:
       - `file_extensions`, list of strings.
 File extensions must be specified with the leading dot, for example `.pdf`.
       - `url`, string.
 URL to open for the configured file extensions.
 The url will open in a new tab.
+    - `oidc`, struct.
+Defines the OpenID connect configuration.
+OpenID integration allows you to map your identity provider users to SFTPGo users and so you can login to SFTPGo Web Client and Web Admin user interfaces using your identity provider.
+The following fields are supported:
+      - `config_url`, string.
+Identifier for the service.
+If defined, SFTPGo will try to retrieve the provider configuration on startup and then will refuse to start if it fails to connect to the specified URL.
+Default: blank.
+      - `client_id`, string.
+Defines the application's ID.
+Default: blank.
+      - `client_secret`, string.
+Defines the application's secret.
+Default: blank.
+      - `redirect_base_url`, string.
+Defines the base URL to redirect to after OpenID authentication.
+The suffix `/web/oidc/redirect` will be added to this base URL, adding also the `web_root` if configured.
+Default: blank.
+      - `username_field`, string.
+Defines the ID token claims field to map to the SFTPGo username.
+Default: blank.
+      - `role_field`, string.
+Defines the optional ID token claims field to map to a SFTPGo role.
+If the defined ID token claims field is set to `admin` the authenticated user is mapped to an SFTPGo admin.
+You don't need to specify this field if you want to use OpenID only for the Web Client UI.
+Default: blank.
   - `templates_path`, string.
 Path to the HTML web templates.
 This can be an absolute path or a path relative to the config dir
   - `static_files_path`, string.
 Path to the static files for the web interface.
 This can be an absolute path or a path relative to the config dir.
 If both `templates_path` and `static_files_path` are empty the built-in web interface will be disabled
   - `backups_path`, string.
 Path to the backup directory.
 This can be an absolute path or a path relative to the config dir.
 We don't allow backups in arbitrary paths for security reasons